What is a hybrid polymer sealant?

-The extremely low viscosity of hybrid polymers means no additional solvents or plasticizers are required for these sealants and adhesives.
+The extremely low viscosity of hybrid polymer products means no additional solvents or plasticisers are required for these sealants and adhesives.
 It also makes these polymers easy to process and gives them unparalleled mechanical properties, as well as a wide formulation tolerance.
 Meanwhile the hybrid polymers’ fast curing rate allows them to harden rapidly without forming blisters and adhere to most common substrates without the need for a primer.

-Favoured both for DIY and industrial applications, hybrid polymers are great for construction joints and bonds, as well as more complex applications such as sports grounds and boats.
+Favoured both for DIY and industrial applications, hybrid polymer products are great for construction joints and bonds, as well as more complex applications such as sports grounds and boats.
 These applications can vary from bonding of wood and parquet to lighting systems, cover strips and mirrors.

 Some hybrid polymer sealants, like the Everbuild Hybriflex SMP, are specifically designed for multi-purpose floor and wall joint grade, all concrete saw cuts, cladding applications and slab expansion joints where abrasion resistance is required.

 What is co-polymer sealant?